-My Perfect Weekend with chef Pang Kok Keong
+My Perfect Weekend with Chef Pang Kok Keong

 Sometimes, they have food requests.
 Recently, my son, who must eat rice, asked me to make pao fan (poached rice), a dish I have been cooking for years.
 It has prawns, hairy gourd and minced pork, and is finished with a dash of rice wine and shallot oil.

 My daughters generally eat anything.
-I've been cooking more Hakka food for them as I don't want them to grow up knowing only McDonald's.
+I've been cooking more Hakka food for them as I don't want them to grow up knowing only fast food.

-So far, Hakka red wine chicken has received mixed reactions.
-However, my eldest daughter loves Hakka kueh and abacus seeds.
+So far, my Hakka red wine chicken has received mixed reactions.
+However, my elder daughter loves Hakka kueh and abacus seeds.